 Make sure you select your country, state, city, and zip code.
 This is also where you can choose the radius to find your pool of talent.
 If you’re looking for someone close by, choose 8.05 km.

-If travelling distance doesn’t bother you, you can even go as far as 160 km.
+If traveling distance doesn’t bother you, you can even go as far as 160 km.

 Check Model Mayhem Reviews and Verified Credits to Avoid Scams